MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 Once the recording is imported into process advisor, you can still remove sensitive information by doing the following:

-- Rename step names and/or description.
+- Rename step names or descriptions.

 - Delete screenshots.